What is a Single Sign-On Session?

 On this page

-When designing your SSO solution and making architectural decisions, you need to be aware of the difference between the session on each website or client and the SSO session that the identity server maintains.
+When designing your single sign-on (SSO) solution and making architectural decisions, you need to be aware of the differences between the web sessions of websites and the SSO session that the identity server maintains.

-This article discusses the SSO session, how it differs from the website session, and some important points to keep in mind when designing your SSO solution.
+This article discusses the SSO session, how it differs from the web session, and some important points to keep in mind when designing your SSO solution.

 An SSO session (authenticated session) is a result on the server after a successful authentication.
 It contains information about: